 Many new advertising products incorporating a variety of advertising methods have emerged in the Internet advertising market.
 The Group develops and sells a variety of advertising products suited to advertisers' specific needs, including products with guaranteed exposure periods and numbers of impressions.
-The Group also offers Sponsor Site services (paid search advertising), operated jointly with Overture K.K., an affiliate ad program (pay per performance advertising), operated in cooperation with ValueCommerce Co., Ltd, and content-linked advertising that analyzes the content of web pages on which advertising is to be listed and distributes advertising appropriate for that content.

-Recently, the Group has developed and launched various advertising products incorporating innovative advertising methods, including behavioral targeting advertising that utilizes users' past history of Internet usage, search keywords, demographics, distribution regions, and other facts to distribute advertising; Interest Match[TM] advertising that uses the previously mentioned users' past history of Internet usage and advertising timing as well as the content of web pages to distribute text advertising; and AD Network, which distributes advertising over a network of partner sites, giving it greater reach than single-site-distribution products.
+The Group also offers Sponsor Site services (paid search advertising), operated jointly with Overture K.K., and an affiliate ad program (pay-per-performance advertising), operated in cooperation with ValueCommerce Co., Ltd. Recently, the Group has developed and launched various advertising products incorporating innovative advertising methods, including behavioral targeting products (see Note, below), which distribute advertising to targeted users based on Internet-usage histories; customized behavioral targeting products, which distribute advertising to targeted users based on search and browsing histories, demographic profile, and residential information; AD Network, which distributes advertising over a network of partner sites, giving it greater reach than single-site-distribution products; and content-linked advertising products, which distribute advertising to targeted pages based on page-content analysis.
 Nevertheless, if the Group fails to properly incorporate innovative advertising methods, its advertising revenue could decrease even as the cost of developing new products and forming new partnerships with companies possessing expertise in innovative advertising methods grows.
 As a result, Group performance could be negatively affected.